si-medbif/medbif2022/README.md

 ![alt text](/resource/1.png)
 # Greeting Visitor!
 This is the HomePage of M.Sc.
 Bioinformatic student's roster of 2022 academic year.
-This page roughly contains the contract information of student, advisor, and program coordinator which can be through the section below.
+This page roughly contains the contact information of student, advisor, and program coordinator which is available through the sections below.
 ![alt text](/resource/2.png)
 ## Team Member Section
 There are 4 members in our team.